 Due to its nutritional richness, the composition of this water vegetable has been the focus of some outstanding research projects for the last few years.
 Besides chlorophyll, like all algae, blue spirulina contains:

 - Protein.
-It is one of the richest natural protein sources (up to 70 percent of its weight, while soya has 35 percent, and meat 20 percent).
+Spirulina is one of the wealthiest natural protein sources (up to 70 percent of its weight, while soya has 35 percent and meat 20 percent).
 The spirulina protein is complete and has excellent biological value.
-Besides the other non-essential amino acids, they contain all eight essential amino acids (those our bodies cannot synthesize) in an optimum proportion.
+Besides the other non-essential amino acids, it contains all eight essential amino acids (our bodies cannot synthesize) in an optimum proportion.

-- Lipids (fats: 8 percent of its weight), mainly unsaturated fatty acids such as linoleic, linolenic, and especially gamma-linolenic acids.
-Blue spirulina is one of the wealthiest vegetables regarding these important substances of great value for treating arteriosclerosis.
+- Lipids (fats: 8 percent of their weight) are mainly unsaturated fatty acids such as linoleic, linolenic, and especially gamma-linolenic acids.
+Blue spirulina is one of the wealthiest vegetables for these essential substances, which are very valuable for treating arteriosclerosis.

-- Sugars or carbohydrates (18 percent) are a rare natural sugar: rhamnose, which promotes glucose metabolism and has a favorable effect on diabetes.
+- Sugars or carbohydrates (18 percent) are a rare natural sugar, rhamnose, which promotes glucose metabolism and favors diabetes.

-- Several minerals and trace elements.
-Spirulina is especially rich in iron: 5.3 mg per 100 g of edible product (meat contains from two to three mg per 100 g, and liver 11 mg).
+- Several minerals and trace elements are present.
+Spirulina is especially rich in iron: 5.3 mg per 100 g of edible product (meat contains two to three mg per 100 g and liver 11 mg).

-Due to blue spirulina’s excellent nutritional value, it has very favorable effects in many conditions and illnesses such as:
+Due to blue spirulina’s excellent nutritional value, it has very favorable effects on many conditions and illnesses, such as:

 - Diets for losing weight.
 Due to its relatively small amount of calories (360 calories per 100 g) compared with its protein and vitamin apportion.
 Its use helps keep a nutritional balance in hypocaloric diets, not provoking weakness or tiredness caused by dietary deficiencies.
 Besides, its contents of phenylalanine, an essential amino acid present in relatively high amounts in spirulina, help, according to some researchers, reduce the sensation of hunger.